Sceptyre/agnets-py/README.md

 ### Multi-Agent & Fleet System Example

-This is where `agnets-py` truly shines.
+This is where `agnets` truly shines.
 Let's create a small fleet of two agents: one for general queries and another specialized for calculations.

 **1. Define your Specialist Agents (e.g., Calculator Agent)** *(This could be in a separate file like `calculator.py`)*